timescale/docs.timescale.com-content/using-timescaledb/limitations.md

 - Background job scheduling is not supported.
 - Continuous aggregates are not supported.
-- Compressed hypertables are not supported.
+- Compression policies are not supported.
 - Reordering chunks is not supported.
 - Tablespaces cannot be attached to a distributed hypertable on the access node.
 It is still possible attach tablespaces on data nodes.